rjafari44/Ultrasonic_Trashcan/README.md

 If using the Arduino IDE, make sure the WeAct Studio esp32c3 board is the correct selected one and enable CDC on boot.

 If running the script in CLI, it will prompt you for your board's serial port that it is connected to, so you need to find it and mention it.
 The serial port is usually /dev/ttyACM0 or /dev/ttyUSB0 but it could also be different.
+Also, if the shell script is not executable, chmod it.

 If you prefer a manual/edited compilation and upload, either edit my shell script or simply copy them one at a time with custom flags, note that CDC on boot is required for the serial monitor to work.